-Kashmiri first appeared in writing during the 8th century AD in the Sharda alphabet.
+Kashmiri first appeared in writing during the 8th century AD in the Sharda alphabet, which is still used in religious ceremonies by Kashmiri Pandits.
 After the arrival of Islam in Kashmir during the 15th century, the Arabic script was adapted to write Kashmiri.
-The Latin and Devanagari alphabets have also been used to write Kashmiri.
+Today Kashmiri Muslims write their language with the Arabic script, and Kashmiri Hindus used the Devanagari alphabet.

 Koshur - an introduction spoken Kashmiri